Utkarsh-Priyam/Neural-Networks/File Configuration README.txt

   -- "true" = RAGGED Array
   -- "false" = BOX Array
   -- Any Other String = BOX Array
-  -- Right now there is only support for BOX Arrays
+  -- There is no functional difference between the RAGGED and BOX Arrays

 Inputs File Layout:
 -------------------